Green-Software-Foundation/if-plugins/src/lib/shell/README.md

 ### Inputs

 The parameters included in the `inputs` field in the `manifest` depend entirely on the plugin itself.
-A typical plugin plugin might expect the following common data to be provided as `inputs`:
+A typical plugin might expect the following common data to be provided as `inputs`:

 - `timestamp`: A timestamp for the specific input
 - `duration`: The length of time these specific inputs cover